Detroit Police Department: 2020s

 The 2022 budget for the department was $341 million, constituting 28.7% of the city's general fund.

-2020 coronavirus pandemic
+COVID-19 pandemic

 As the SARS-CoV-2 coronavirus continues to spread around the United States, several Detroit Police officers tested positive for being infected with the COVID-19 virus, and over 200 more were quarantined to prevent further spread of the virus in the Detroit metro area.
 Several infected people in the Detroit metro area had already succumbed to the virus and died after it was first discovered in the counties Detroit and its suburbs were located in.
 The Detroit Police suffered its first casualty to the virus with the death of a 38-year-old civilian dispatcher.

 Fallen officers

 Since 1878, the Detroit Police Department has lost 250 officers in the line of duty.